 The SHARKPACK is essentially insurrectionary—set in fire against a contemporary literary backdrop sick with talk-verse, popular acquiescence, and limp sentimentality.

 In practice, the PACK seeks to create a space for sharp, short-form reviews of contemporary poems and poetry of the living past—poems as stand-alone art objects, extant outside the context of books and anthologies.
-Essays on poetics and the philosophy of art and small press book features surface with some frequency, too.
+Small press book features, reviews, and poetic theory surface with some frequency, too.

-SHARKPACK Annual is our creative sister.
-We publish the literature that remains frightfully alive, substantive, electric, forceful, at the blade-edge of language, bearing language’s blade.
+SPR is an imprint of Fathom Books.
+Fathom publishes the literature that remains frightfully alive, substantive, electric, forceful, at the blade-edge of language, bearing that blade.

 We believe deeply in the power of the poetic imaginary and in the intimate revolt.